 It is important to develop a strategy for expanding shelter spaces for victims of violence and ensure that victims can be place

-This material/production has been financed by the Swedish International Development Cooperation Agency, Sida.
+This material has been financed by the Swedish International Development Cooperation Agency, Sida.
 Responsibility for the content rests entirely with the creator.
 Sida does not necessarily share the expressed views and interpretations.

 The Presentation of the Interim Alternative Monitoring Reports on the Implementation of Public Administration Reform (PAR) Action Plan for 2019 – 202028.07.2020

 Permanent Parliamentary Council on Open Governance and its Consultative Group discussed initiatives for the Open Parliament Georgia Action Plan23.07.2020

 Non-Governmental Organizations’ call the Government of Georgia for Establishment of Independent Anticorruption Agency08.07.2020